JoeJiao-DM-GY-6063/HW05AB/README.md

-hello
-A：Abstract Design: The shapes change color and size to give the clock a more abstract, artistic feel.
+A:Abstract Design: The shapes change color and size to give the clock a more abstract, artistic feel.
 Real-Time Update: Time is calculated using the millis() function, updating in real time with smooth rotations.

 s: Represents the current second, calculated using the millis() function.